 Voter registration is also accepted at any Secretary of State Branch Office, the Wayne County Clerk’s Office, as well as by mail, until 15 days before each election.
 During the 14 days prior to each election, voters are required to register in-person with the Clerk’s Office and provide proof of residency.

-Voters who have moved within the Township of Canton can update their address at any Secretary of State Branch Office, online at ExpressSOS.org or in person at the Clerk's Office.
+Voters who have moved within the Township of Canton can update their address at any Secretary of State Branch Office, online, or in-person at the Clerk’s Office.

 Ballot marking devices are available to all voters with special accommodations for hearing, visual, physical and other disabilities.
 This provides voters the opportunity to independently vote a ballot in complete privacy.
 This terminal marks the voter’s selections on paper that becomes their ballot.
 Voters can select their choices using a touch screen.
 Personal adaptives may also be used to assist voters in making their selections.
 The completed ballot is then fed into a tabulator, which scans and records the votes.

 Any voter may also obtain an absentee ballot for any election.
-To request an application for absentee ballot be mailed to you for all future elections, please call the Clerk at 734/394-5120, send an email to firstname.lastname@example.org or sign-up online (HTML).
+To request an application for absentee ballot be mailed to you for all future elections, please click the link below:

 Every Michigan voter who offers to vote at the polls must show picture identification or sign an affidavit attesting they are not in possession of picture identification.
 (MCL 168.523)